 Pediatr Endocrinol Rev.

 Nephrogenic diabetes insipidus.
-EBSCO DynaMed website.
+EBSCO DynaMed Plus website.
 Available at:

-Rivkees SA, Dunbar N, et al. The management of central diabetes insipidus in infancy: desmopressin, low renal solue load formula, thazide diuretics.
+Rivkees SA, Dunbar N, Wilson TA.
+The management of central diabetes insipidus in infancy: desmopressin, low renal solue load formula, thazide diuretics.

 Sands JM, Bichet DG.
 Nephogenic diabetes insipidus.